BlackBerry set to map out enterprise strategy at San Francisco event

-TORONTO, Nov 12 (Reuters) - BlackBerry Ltd’s strategy for serving big clients like corporations and government agencies will take shape on Thursday as it launches a new mobile device management platform, a vital component of its turnaround plan.
+TORONTO (Reuters) - BlackBerry Ltd’s (BB.TO)(BBRY.O) strategy for serving big clients like corporations and government agencies will take shape on Thursday as it launches a new mobile device management platform, a vital component of its turnaround plan.

 At a San Francisco event, BlackBerry will outline tie-ups with carriers and service providers that will be co-marketing the BlackBerry Enterprise platform, or BES 12, according to industry sources.